 Wyoming’s Coal Industry

 Currently, there are 18 active coal mines in the state operated by 10 companies.
 Wyoming also has seven coal-fired power plants and four coal processing facilities.
-In 2012, coal industry operations in Wyoming occurred in nine of the state’s 23 counties.
+In 2012, coal industry operations in Wyoming occurred in nine of the state’s 23 counties (table 1).

 Wyoming coal is primarily extracted through surface mining, with a total of 17 surface mines and one underground mine in operation in the state.
 On average, coal is mined at a rate of 12 tons per second.
-An average range of 50-70 coal trains transport coal out of the Powder River Basin daily, and each train carries about 15,000 to 20,000 tons of coal.
+More than 94 percent of Wyoming coal is transported by railway.
+The Wyoming Mining Association estimates 75 to 80 trains (13,000-tons for each one) of coal are exported each day to market.
 The trains consist of 110 to 140 coal cars, and are more than 1.5 miles long.

 The Peabody North Antelope Rochelle Mine and Arch Coal’s Black Thunder Mine (Campbell County) are the two largest coal mines in the United States.
 Each mine produces about 100 million tons annually.
-Combined, these two surface mines produce nearly 20 percent of the nation’s coal, or more coal than Kentucky produces annually.
+Combined, these two surface mines produce nearly 20 percent of the nation’s coal, more coal than the State of Kentucky produces annually.

 Powder River Basin Coal Field